Burnout Is All about the Workplace Not the Employee

 The great thing about addressing burnout in this way is that it's cheap and comes with a significantly lower risk compared to other wellness initiatives.
 While they are important and are a key part of improving employee engagement, they're only one avenue through which burnout can be addressed.

-With that in mind, you can start by asking employees to give their input on a relatively minor question - but, most importantly, you need to be prepared to take action on the answers you receive.
+With that in mind, you can encourage employees to give their input on a relatively minor question - but, most importantly, you need to be prepared to take action on the answers you receive.
 By not acknowledging the responses, or failing to act, you can do more harm than good.
 Once you've piloted this scheme, you can begin to roll it out to a wider range of employees to understand how they feel about the workplace.

 You should also be prepared to be questioned about company policies and how leadership has acted (or not acted) in the past.
 Again, it's also important to be honest and to take action on the feedback you receive because, otherwise, employees can be left feeling dissatisfied that they are held to a different standard than their leadership.